Kingdom of the Algarve: The Algarves of either side of the sea in Africa

-19th-century conflicts
+19th century

-During the 19th century, a serious clash between pro-constitutionalism liberals and pro-absolutism antiliberals, caused the a civil war in Portugal (1828-1834), and in Algarve an exodus of people from the Algarvian inlands to the coastal cities.
-José Joaquim Sousa Reis, an antiliberal known as Remexido, fought in the inlands and attacked the coastal cities, bringing the urban population into turmoil.
+During the 19th century, a serious clash between pro-constitutionalism liberals and pro-absolutism antiliberals, caused a civil war in Portugal (1828–1834), and in Algarve an exodus of people from the Algarvian inlands to the coastal cities.
+José Joaquim de Sousa Reis, an antiliberal known as Remexido, fought in the inlands and attacked the coastal cities, bringing the urban population into turmoil.
 The turmoil of the Algarve intensified in the years between 1834 and 1838, when the Algarve saw battles on a level it had never seen before.
 On November 26, 1836, Miguel I of Portugal, already defeated and living in exile, named Remexido Governor of the Kingdom of the Algarve and Acting Commander in Chief of all the Royalist Troops, Regular and Irregular Armies, and the Operations in the South.
 Remexido, however, was captured near São Marcos da Serra and shot in Faro on August 2, 1838, after being subjected to a summary trial.

+The Kingdom of the Algarve was de facto abolished in 1834 with the extinction of the post of Governor of Arms of the Kingdom of the Algarves.
+Ceasing to exist as a kingdom after the royal decree of 18 July 1835, which established a system of districts subject to civilian governors, with the territory of former Kingdom of Algarve being replaced by the Faro District.
+In practice, this changed very little as the "kingdom" appellation was largely a formality and the territory was run like any other Portuguese province throughout its formal existence.
+Portuguese and Spanish monarchs also continued to style themselves as "Kings/Queens of the Algarve".

+List of governors

+The day-to-day administration of the Kingdom fell to the Governor of Arms of the Kingdom of the Algarves, which had no special powers when compared to the Governors of Arms of other Portuguese provinces.

+The monarch of Portugal was also the monarch of the Algarves, continuing to hold the title even after the Kingdom of the Algarves was nominally abolished in 1835, right up until the implantation of the republic.
+Castillian (and later Spanish) monarchs also claimed the title of King/Queen of the Algarves, beginning with Alfonso X.

+Overall, 56 individuals held the post, 6 of which served only as interim governors.
+Additionally, governors Duarte de Meneses and Vasco de Mascarenhas served 2 non-consecutive terms each, while Nuno de Mendonça served 3 non-consecutive terms, totalling 60 governorships.